Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Warehouse ThroughputConstrained by physical capacity30%+ increase without expansion

-For enterprise retailers processing millions of returns annually, these differences compound into tens of millions of dollars in recovered margin, reduced operational overhead, and faster capital recovery.
+For enterprise retailers processing millions of returns annually, these differences compound into material margin recovery, lower operational overhead, faster capital recovery, and better customer SLA performance.

 Optimize Your Supply Chain with Locus